 When my friends at the Doum Cultural Foundation wanted advice regarding the interior of their new headquarters, I was eager to work with them since I support their mission and goal, but on a special note, the space I would be working with was a Ramses Wissa Wassef (RWW) house.
 We were faced with the task of transforming the home into a cultural center, but more importantly, to maintain its integrity.

 Visually beautiful in regards to layout, the decorative motifs and the wonderful attention to detail, the most impressive of all these traits is the use of inexpensive materials to create it all.

 Due to budget restraints, we decided to only work on areas where employees or visitors would initially go.
-This meant the original ground and first floor would be worked on (the 2nd and 3rd floor are actually additions to the home designed by Mr. Wassef’s daughter after his death).
+This meant the original ground and first floor would be the only areas worked on.

-First and foremost the center needed color as the existing paint was “standard government-issued beige”.
-Using RWW’s stained glass as our color inspiration, we made our color palette his blue, green and orange.
+First and foremost, the center needed a color scheme to replace the standard government-issued beige paint.
+Using RWW’s stained glass for color inspiration, we put together a palette using blue, green and orange.

-All other rooms either had metal freestanding desks or wall facing desks.
-All glass is frosted so that users can also write on them, and the metal colors are in line with our color scheme, blue or green.
-The minimal designs of all the metal furniture is intended to, again, visually differentiate the new from old furniture, as well adding clean modern lines to the space.
+All offices were given freestanding metal desks or wall facing desks and painted in either blue or green.
+The minimal designs of all the metal furniture is intended to further differentiate the new pieces from the old furniture, as well as add clean, modern lines to the space.

-Finally, the chairs for the lecture hall, originally in black, were given a little folkloric Egyptian flare by changing the leg colors and fabric colors to vibrant alternating orange and blue.
+Originally black, the chairs in the lecture hall were given a folkloric flair by alternating their colors in orange and blue.
 Both comfortable and colorful, the chairs are stacked on levels to make the maximum number of visitors comfortable.